bmomberger-bitovi/canjs-design-patterns/legacy/stache-in-ejs.md

 ## Solution

-First, register Stache as a template renderer in can-legacy-view-helpers
+First, register Stache as a template renderer in can-legacy-view-helpers.
+This code is copied from CanJS 2.3's stache engine;
+in 3.x and later it is it no longer part of can-stache, so you have to add it into your app manually.

 ```js
 import view from "can-legacy-view-helpers/view";